mreishus/aoc/2015/writeups/day09.md

 ## Approach and Reflections

-Travelling salesman problem with a thankfully low number of cities/routes.
+Travelling salesman problem with, thankfully, a low number of cities/routes.
 I simply bruteforced all paths and found the shortest.

 ## Solutions